dongbh/dongbh.github.io/dsgw-210/index.md

  ![picture of diy usb dongle](../res/dsgw-210-5.png)
 2. Make the box into MASKROM mode:
  ![picture of diy usb dongle](../res/dsgw-210-1.png)
-3. Option 1: Provide 3.3V voltage (eg. 3.3v from usb2uart ) to the point and then connect to the box using the type-c cable, and it will show in MaskRom mode.
+3. Option 1: Provide 3.3V voltage (eg. 3.3v from usb2uart bridge ) to the point and then connect to the box using the type-c cable, and it will show in MaskRom mode.
   ![picture of diy usb dongle](../res/dsgw-210-2.jpg)

 4. Option 2: Connect to the box using the type-c cable, it will show as an "ADB device", click "Advanced Function" tab, and then click "Go Maskrom".